ravil99/Human-pose-estimation-with-distance-measurement/README.md

 You can change main settings in `config.yaml` file.
 For example you can turn on or off separate module.

 ## Project description
-It consist of 3 parts:
+It consists of 3 parts:
 * ArUco marker detector
 * Depth estimation
 * 3D and 2D human pose estimator

 ## ArUco marker detector
-The code is well described [here](https://github.com/4ku/Human-pose-estimation-for-robot-collaboration/tree/master/modules/aruco)
+The code is well described [here](https://github.com/4ku/Human-pose-estimation-for-robot-collaboration/tree/master/modules/aruco).
 This module detect ArUco markers and calculate distance to them.
 ![](modules/aruco/demo.gif)